CalderaWP/caldera/README.md

 In addition, the markdown files in `/docs` and all of the README.md files in the codebase -- each package has one, some directories of the packages have one -- will be used in the documentation site.
 For now, you can read them on Github or locally.

 The `docs` directory contains mainly cheat sheets about testing and React so I didn't have to keep looking for things.
 If you find a bit of code you're always cutting and pasting, please put it there for others/ you in the future.

+The readme for the `calderawp/core` package has a good overview of what the different PHP packages do.

 ### The First Person
 The documentation often is in the first person.
 "I" is Josh.